muhammadshahidwandar/Visual-VAD-Unsupervised-Domain-Adaptation/README.md

 ## Reference

 **RealVAD: A Real-world Dataset for Voice Activity Detection**
-Cigdem Beyan, Muhammad Shahid and Vittorio Murino, in Press 2020
+Cigdem Beyan, Muhammad Shahid and Vittorio Murino,
 ```
-    @InProceedings{
+"RealVAD: A Real-world Dataset and A Method for Voice Activity Detection
-    }
+by Body Motion Analysis", in IEEE Transactions on Multimedia, IN PRESS.
 ```
 **Voice Activity Detection by Upper Body Motion Analysis and Unsupervised Domain Adaptation**
 Muhammad Shahid, Cigdem Beyan and Vittorio Murino, ICCVW 2019